zeruhur/plerion/016_acknowledgements.md

 - The NSR and The Cauldron communities: for advice and support on this project.

 ### Changelog
+- v.0.8.1: Habitats renamed as Space Habitats for clarity.
 - v.0.8: Added Space Faring Adventures and Celestial Names Appendix.
 - v.0.7: Added Spark Tables section.
 - v.0.6: Added Archetypes section.